xackery/eq-core-dll/README.md

 Core DLL for EverQuest to do patching, opt in to features

 ## Requirements
-- Visual Studio 2022 or 2019 (2017 in theory could work but attempting was a lot of linker errors not worth fixing)
+- Visual Studio 2022
 - Windows 10 SDK (You can find it via the Visual Studio Installer program, modify, individual components, if you get an error about it on compile)

 ## Usage

+- git submodule init
+- git submodule update

 - Fork this repo (or clone, and make your copy private)
 - Open the eq-core-dll-visualstudio20##.sln file (based on version you have installed)